 The prevention principle: 2-3 hours of research prevents £25,000+ in costs and immeasurable trauma.
 This guide shows you exactly what to check.

 CQC ratings are snapshots in time—often very old snapshots.
-Our analysis of 15,000+ care homes reveals:
+CQC inspection data shows:

 | Rating Age | % of Care Homes | What This Means | Reliability |